Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 ## Ideas
 - Translate the auto-exposure feature into the Arduino code, add an SD shield (storing raw binary data) and make a standalone device;
 - Shift to an ESP32 with LCD display, SD shield and embed a PNG converter too.
 This will make a kind of primitive digital camera using the sensor;
-- Sends data in wifi to make a primitive webcam out of the sensor.
+- Sends data over wifi too to make a primitive webcam out of the sensor.